Dyhrr/Tornscripts/README.md

 ## 👤 About Me

-I'm Nick — Service Desk Agent by day, degenerate Torn player by night.
+I'm Nick/Dyhr — Service Desk Agent by day, degenerate Torn player by night.
 I didn’t write the scripts in this repo, but I use them, test them, and sometimes tweak them with the help of Codex or AI.
 This repo exists mostly so I stop losing track of good tools every time I reinstall or switch machines.